News

 Stephanie Fulton, PhD

-Assistant Professor of Nutrition
+Associate Professor of Nutrition

 Biographical Sketch

-Stephanie Fulton received her graduate training in Behavioural Neurobiology at Concordia University in Montreal under the mentorship of Drs Peter Shizgal and Barbara Woodside.
-Her PhD thesis investigated the impact neuropeptides and hormones involved in energy homeostasis, such as the adipose-derived hormone leptin, on brain reward circuitry.
-As a CIHR-funded postdoctoral fellow, she joined the laboratory of Dr Jeffrey Flier at Harvard Medical School and Beth Israel Deaconess Medical Center in Boston to pursue training in energy metabolism and neuroendocrinology.
-There her work identified the influence of leptin on dopamine tone and function in the mesoaccumbens pathway.
-Dr Fulton then returned to Montreal as an NSERC postdoctoral fellow to study dopamine neurophysiology in the laboratory of Dr Louis-Eric Trudeau where she explored the regulation of striatal dopamine release by the D2 dopamine autoreceptor.
-In 2008, Dr Fulton became a member of the Montreal Diabetes Research Center and was appointed Assistant Professor of the Department of Nutrition and Adjunct Assistant Professor of the Department of Physiology in the Faculty of Medicine at Université de Montréal.
-Dr Fulton's laboratory is situated at the Technopôle Angus research site of the Centre de Recherche du CHUM.
+Stephanie Fulton received her graduate training in behavioural beurobiology at Concordia University in Montreal under the mentorship of Drs Peter Shizgal and Barbara Woodside.
+Her doctoral thesis investigated the impact of peptides involved in energy homeostasis on brain stimulation reward.
+Her work during this period led to the pivotal discovery that the adipose-derived hormone leptin modulates brain reward circuitry.
+As a Canadian Institutes of Health Research (CIHR)-funded postdoctoral fellow, she joined the laboratory of Dr Jeffrey Flier at Harvard Medical School to pursue training in energy metabolism and neuroendocrinology.
+Her research there identified the influence of leptin on mesolimbic dopamine tone and function.
+Dr Fulton then returned to Montreal as a Natural Sciences and Engineering Research Council of Canada (NSERC) postdoctoral fellow to study dopamine neurophysiology in the laboratory of Dr Louis-Eric Trudeau where she explored the presynaptic regulation of striatal dopamine release.
+In 2008, Dr Fulton became a member of the Montreal Diabetes Research Center and was appointed Assistant Professor in the Department of Nutrition, Faculty of Medicine at Universit� de Montr�al and principle investigator at the Universit� de Montr�al Hospital Research Center (CRCHUM).
+Her laboratory is situated in the newly constructed CRCHUM research building.
+Dr Fulton holds a CIHR New Investigator award and was awarded the 2013 FRQ - Cardiometabolic, Diabetes and Obesity research network (CMDO) Young Investigator prize.
+Her research is currently supported by grants from CIHR, NSERC and Sunlife Financial.

 Research Interests